GrossG/Bellabeat_Case_Study/README.md

 ![image](https://user-images.githubusercontent.com/70644015/234617798-34afdf96-1dbd-48da-8a29-69befa8fc572.png)

-Surprisingly, this usage is consistent throughout the week; users log on more often in the mornings no matter what weekday it is
+This usage is consistent throughout the week; users log on more often in the mornings no matter what weekday it is

 ![image](https://user-images.githubusercontent.com/70644015/234619953-ec16dcfc-be5a-4f57-a747-1ba6fbbe597e.png)